Skip to main content

 图示 _描述已自动生成

-A: As far as I know, MySQL has relatively slower progress in supporting JSON data compared to PostgreSQL.
-PostgreSQL has provided support for JSON data for a longer time and offers a wider range of indexing options, including B-tree, HASH, GiST, and GIN indexes for JSON data.
-In contrast, MySQL only supports B-tree indexes for JSON data.
-Therefore, in terms of features, PostgreSQL surpasses MySQL in supporting JSON data.
-However, in terms of performance, we haven't conducted a direct comparison.
-Those who are interested can perform some tests, and it is likely that each database has its own strengths in different scenarios.
-However, considering the latecomer advantage, MySQL may have more room for performance optimization in the future.
+Answer: As far as I know, MySQL's support for JSON data is relatively slower compared to PostgreSQL.
+PostgreSQL provided support for JSON data quite early and allows B-tree, HASH, GiST, and GIN indexes on JSON data, whereas MySQL can only create B-tree indexes.
+So, in terms of features, PostgreSQL's support for JSON data is ahead of MySQL.
+As for performance, we haven't done a comparison yet; interested readers can run some tests, and it is estimated that each has its strengths, with advantages depending on different scenarios.
+However, in the future, because of the advantage of being later to develop, MySQL might have more potential for performance optimization.

-A: While using JSON data has its advantages, it is not suitable for all scenarios.
-Handling JSON data incurs additional overhead, such as parsing JSON and data type conversions, which can result in slightly longer data access time compared to regular fields.
-Therefore, the decision to use JSON data should be based on the specific use case and data characteristics.
-For example, if the data has minimal variability, rarely requires changes to the table structure, requires frequent access, and demands high performance, traditional structured data fields would be more appropriate.
-On the other hand, if the data structure frequently changes, data access is less frequent, and performance requirements are not as high, using JSON could be considered.
+Although using JSON data has some of the benefits mentioned earlier, it is not suitable for all scenarios.
+Handling JSON data also brings some additional overhead, such as parsing JSON data and converting its data types, which can make accessing data take more time than ordinary field data.
+Therefore, whether to use JSON data should be considered based on the usage scenario and data characteristics.
+For example, if the data is rarely changed, table structure changes are uncommon, frequent access is required, and high access performance is necessary, such scenarios still need to use traditional structured data fields.
+If the data structure changes frequently, access is not particularly frequent, and performance requirements are not very high, such scenarios can consider using JSON.

 END